No, The Fund will not reimburse you because you are dissatisfied with the performance of your lawyer. The fund can only reimburse for an illegal act.

 The Tennessee Lawyers’ Fund for Client Protection CAN NOT make referrals to lawyers.

 Yes, however the lawyer cannot charge you for representing you in filing a claim.

 Yes.
 It is your responsibility to provide relevant information and evidence to the Fund to support your claim.
 Evidence should include items such as a retainer agreement, cancelled checks (front and back), receipts, invoices indicating payment, contracts or other documents that show dishonest conduct and the resulting loss.
 Do not send original documents to the Fund – only send copies of your documents.
-Also, please be aware that the Board of Professional Responsibility will not send your complaint file to the Fund.
 Failure to cooperate can be a basis for denial and dismissal of a claim.

 Once the board meets and considers your claim it can take up to six (6) weeks to receive a refund.
 Because the Fund operates under the guidelines of the State of Tennessee we must abide by the rules of the state treasurer’s office.